-As discussed in Note 13 to the financial statements, the Town recorded a prior period adjustment to the net pension liability and net position due to an error in the implementation of GASB 68 and other incorrect accrual balances.
-Additionally, the Town recorded a prior period adjustment to the unassigned fund balance due to erroneously recorded accruals.
+As discussed in Note 13 to the financial statements, the Town recorded a prior period adjustment to the net position due to expensing construction in progress related to a drainage project in the prior year.

 Required Supplementary Information

 Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, budgetary comparison information, and pension schedules, as listed in the table of contents, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.